nefrob/pr-description/README.md

 # Update Pull Request Description

-GitHub action to add or update text in a pull request description.
+GitHub action to append or replace text in a pull request description.

--   Input content can be raw text or a file to read from.
--   A regex is used to match and replace text in the PR description.
-If no matches are found or the description body is empty the content is appended to the bottom of the PR description by default.
-This can be disabled by setting `appendContentOnMatchOnly` to `"true"` so no change to the body is made on a match failure.

-This action supports `pull_request` and `push` events (where the `push` event ocurred on a branch with an open pull request).

 <a href="https://gitmoji.dev">
   <img